davi5663/Embedded-Controller2/README.md

 <b>Functionality:</b><br/>
 In the office
 I need to write out which office the Controller is placed, I need to get an accurate tempature the office has.
 If the office is too cold I was thinking of a blue diode will turn on and a message will be shown on the touchscreen saying, the office is to cold.
-If the room is too hot a buzzer plays a sound and a red diode will light up with a text saying the room is too hot.
-After a few seconds the buzzer will shut down.In the evening if a high pitch noise happens, the buzzer will play a high pitch sound.
+If the room is too hot a red diode will light up with a text saying the room is too hot.After a few seconds the red diode will switch off.
+In the evening if a high pitch noise happens, the buzzer will play and a text comes up telling you that the noise is too loud.
 If I want to shut down the buzzer I need to press a button twice.
-I will use C++ for the programming language.
+I will use C++ for the programming language.<br/>

+<b>Changes/Problems/New Functions:</b>

 <b>Created by David Szelmeczi</b><br/>